 In 2014, the Department of Transport prepared a Land Use Framework as the basis for future land use and development within the harbour, identified five precincts within the harbour.
 However, as the Framework has not been adopted under the Shire's Local Planning Scheme No. 7, it has limited weight in the determination of development applications.
-Due to the construction of Stage 1 of the Onslow Community Boating Precinct in July 2022, recent improvements to the wharling facilities and an increased interest from industrial operators to locate in the adjoining area, there is a need for coordinated planning over the Harbour and surrounds.
-Consistent with the original Strategy, Amendment No. 1 recommends a structure plan be prepared for the Harbour and land identified for future industry.
-The Strategy also recommends that land on the eastern side of Beadon Creek currently reserved for Public Purpose: Port Facilities, be reserved as Landscape, and whilst Council has not considered this planning framework for any official status, it is a valuable assessment tool given due regard when the Shire assesses applications for development approval.
+Due to the construction of Stage 1 of the Onslow Community Boating Precinct in July 2022, recent improvements to the wharfing facilities and an increased interest from industrial operators to locate in the adjoining area, there is a need for coordinated planning over the Harbour and surrounds.
+The Strategy also recommends that land on the eastern side of Beadon Creek currently reserved for Public Purpose: Port Facilities, be reserved as Landscape.

 Amendment No. 33 to LPS 7 was gazetted on 6 September 2022 to rezone Lot 558 Beadon Creek Road, Onslow from 'Tourism' to 'Industry' and to incorporate 'Restricted Use' provisions to limit the use of the site to that of a Transport Depot.
-The provisions were prepared with consideration to limiting amonity impacts on the adjoining Discovery Parks.
+The provisions were prepared with consideration to limiting amenity impacts on the adjoining Discovery Parks.
 It is recommended that the new Scheme retain these provisions.

-Onelow Salt
+Onslow Salt